Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Optimal allocation decision for QC-PRAGM

+An example output for this problem will be represented as a matrix $M$ that displays numerical values that indicate the number of qubits allocated to each quantum node.
+The next step will be to determine which qubit indices need to be placed together to reduce the number of remote gates while respecting the numerical value given in $M$.

+Obtaining the Cost- and inter-node communication-optimized circuit partitioning.
+We convert the circuits into graphs, where the edges represent the gates.
+Using matrix $M$, we will group the blocks of qubits of size \(m_{jk}\) that contain the most local gates.
+These blocks will be assigned to quantum node \(q_k\).
+This process is described with Algorithm \ref{algo:Inter-node-communication} and will yield an optimal allocation decision that satisfies \eqref{eq:equations-with-constraints}.
+We have also provided a detailed example \ref{example-cirq-part}.

-In this section, we aim to demonstrate that the resource allocation strategy at the Nash equilibrium corresponds to the optimal resource allocation, which reduces clients' costs.
-In fact, from Tim Roughgarden et \textit{al}. paper \cite{10.1145/506147.506153} and \cite{articleJalaparti}, we can deduce the following results:
+\begin{prof} We aim to demonstrate that the resource allocation strategy at the Nash equilibrium corresponds to the optimal resource allocation.
+From Roughgarden and Tardos~\cite{10.1145/506147.506153} and Jalaparti and Nguyen~\cite{articleJalaparti}, we can deduce the following results:

-\begin{lemma} Finding the resource allocation that minimizes the total client cost in the QC-PRAGM is equivalent to solving a non-linear problem.
-In other words,